jones58/brutalist-map/README.md

   - add local storage for each feature and click state of visited checkbox.
   - maybe redesign checkbox so it's more like the back button/like night day switch on portfolio site.

-- add condition to local storage count, to not show the two mapbox bits.
+- Add condition to local storage count, to not show the two mapbox bits.

 - Small explanation of what brutalism is, could be a button/pop out.